A

 American Pugabulls come in an array of colors from both sides of their parent breeds.
 However, most have a blend of cream, tan, brown, red, and white fur.
 Surprisingly, finding an American Pugabull with one solid color is very rare.

 Unfortunately, they are not hypoallergenic, but they have short coats, making them easy to groom.
-Ensure to brush them up to three times a week, and bath them once every 30 days with a mild shampoo.
+Ensure to brush them up to three times a week, and bathe them once every 30 days with a mild shampoo.

 However, their short coats come with a disadvantage as well.
 American Pugabulls don’t do well in colder climates.
 Therefore, once the weather starts dropping in temperature, they will need a doggie coat when going outside.